-Table 86: Properties View Pins Tab Actions
+Table 75: Properties View Pins Tab Actions

-Icon Action Advanced Description Copy Cell Text Copy the text onto the system clipboard. + Add to Selection Adds the item to the ACE selection set (as shown in the Selection View (see page 173)).
-Remove from Selection Removes the item from the ACE selection set (as shown in the Selection View (see page 173)).
-A Highlight Applies the currently active highlight color to the chosen item (see Highlighting Objects in the Floorplanner View (see page 330)).
-Choose Highlight Color Determines which color will be applied the next time the Highlight action is selected.
+Icon Action Advanced Description Copy Cell Text Copy the text onto the system clipboard. + Add to Selection Adds the item to the ACE selection set (as shown in the Selection View (see page 132) ).
+Remove from Selection Removes the item from the ACE selection set (as shown in the Selection View (see page 132)).
+A Highlight Applies the currently active highlight color to the chosen item (see Highlighting Objects in the Floorplanner View (see page 289)).
+Choose Highlight Color Determines which color is applied the next time the Highlight action is selected.

 Icon Action Advanced Description Q Zoom To Zooms the Floorplanner view to a region containing the item.
 Show in Netlist Attempts to open a text editor to the file and line number relevant to the chosen item (available only when a single item is chosen in the view).
 Caution!
-This is Early Access functionality; this may not always open the text editor to the expected location. = Display Properties Display properties for the chosen item in the Properties view.
-(See Properties View (see page 165))
+This feature is Early Access functionality and might not always open the text editor to the expected location. = Display Properties Display properties for the chosen item in the Properties view.

-Reminder: Instances' Selection color vs Highlight color priority
+Reminder: Instances Selection color vs Highlight color priority

-With default preference settings, in the Floorplanner View (see page 89), highlight colors of (placed) instances are only visible when the Instances Layer is enabled, and the instances are not members of the ACE selection set.
-This behavior is due to the instance's selection color has a higher priority than the highlight color.
+With default preference settings, in the Floorplanner View (see page 50), highlight colors of (placed) instances are only visible when the Instances Layer is enabled, and the instances are not members of the ACE selection set.
+This behavior is due to the instance selection color having a higher priority than the highlight color.